okohll/abdocs/content/docs/integrations/testing-a-login.md

 You should receive a user identifier for the valid login, such as their email address.

-Ensure the usernames in Agilebase match the identifiers returned, then you can
+Ensure the usernames in Agilebase match the identifiers returned.

+> Note: if you can't ensure that usernames in both systems match, you can create a lookup table in Agilebase, to map one to the other, then join to that in your API views.

+## Returning the correct data for the user

+Either way, you should now have a user identifier for an authenticated person.

 1) Include the Created By [Auto] or Modified By [Auto] fields (or a custom 'owner' field of some sort) in any API view you want to call
 2) In the API call, include the user ID supplied as a filter

 You will then receive only records which are 'owned' by the user provided.

-> Note: if you can't ensure that usernames in both systems match, you can create a lookup table in Agilebase, to map one to the other, then join to that in your API views.

 ## Resources / Examples